LocateIT/trends.earth/docs/source/documentation/load_data.rst

 Productivity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use this option to load productivity datasets which have already been generated outside of |trends.earth|.
+Use this option to load productivity datasets which have already been generated outside of LDMS.

 Productivity classes in the input data must be coded as follows: